callummscott/todo-list/README.md

 ## How to use

-Type in your entries, and then:

-- Press `Enter`, or click the `+` button, to submit them
+- Add new items in the input field at the bottom
-- Click the pen to edit your entry
+- Check the checkbox to mark an item as complete
-- Click the box on the left of an entry to delete it
+- Click the text to edit it

-That's it!
+- Changes are saved upon `Enter`, or whenever you change focus
+- Press `Esc` to cancel any changes you've made

+And that's all there is to it!
+Have fun keeping track of your notes in your own personal database :) — `Callum`